-- 5.1 The Commissioner of DEEP shall have exclusive jurisdiction over regulated activities in or affecting wetlands or watercourses, undertaken by any department, agency or instrumentality of the State of Connecticut, except any local or regional board of education, pursuant to CGS Sections 22a-39 or 22a-45a. - 5.2 The Commissioner of DEEP shall have exclusive jurisdiction over tidal wetlands designated and regulated pursuant to CGS Sections 22a-28 through 22a-35 as amended. - 5.3 The Commissioner of DEEP shall have exclusive jurisdiction over activities authorized under a dam repair or removal order issued by the Commissioner of DEEP under CGS Section 22a-402 or a dam construction permit issued by the Commissioner of DEEP under CGS Sections 22a-403 or

-- 22a-411 as amended.
-Any person receiving such dam repair permit or removal order or dam construction permit shall not be required to obtain a permit from a municipal wetlands Agency for any action necessary to comply with said dam order or to carry out the activities by said dam permit. - 5.4 The Commissioner of DEEP shall have exclusive jurisdiction over discharge of fill or dredged materials into the wetlands and watercourses of the State pursuant to section 401 of the Federal Clean Water Act, as amended, for activities regulated by the U.S. Army Corps of Engineers under section 404 of the Federal Clean Water Act.
+- 5.1 The Commissioner of DEEP shall have exclusive jurisdiction over regulated activities in and other activities_in or affecting wetlands or watercourses, undertaken by any department, agency or instrumentality of the State of Connecticut, except any local or regional board of education, pursuant to CGS Sections 22a-39 or 22a-45a.
+(1) after an advisory decision on such license or permit has been rendered to the Commissioner by the wetland agency of the municipality within such wetland is located, or (2) thirty five days after receipt by the Commissioner of such applicaito9n, whichever occurs first. - 5.1 5.2 The Commissioner of DEEP shall have exclusive jurisdiction over tidal wetlands designated and regulated pursuant to CGS Sections 22a-28 through 22a-35 as amended. - 5.2-5.3 The Commissioner Of DEEP shall have exclusive jurisdiction over activities authorized under a dam repair or removal order issued by the Commissioner of DEEP under CGS Section 22a-402 or a dam construction permit issued by the Commissioner of DEEP under CGS Sections 22a-403 or 22a-411 as amended.
+Any person receiving such dam repair permit or removal order or dam construction permit shall not be required to obtain a permit from a municipal wetlands Angency for any action necessary to comply with said dam order or to carry out the activities by said dam permit. - 5.3-5.4 The Commissioner of DEEPEnvironmental Protection shall have exclusive jurisdiction over Ddischarge of fill or dredged materials into the wetlands and watercourses of the State pursuant to section 401 of the Federal Clean Water Act, as amended, for activities regulated by the U.S. Army Corps of Engineers under section 404 of the Federal Clean Water Act.